ase-group4/secfit/README.md

 npx cypress open
 ```

-If you encounter any issues, refer to the cypress documentation: https://docs.cypress.io/.
+If you encounter any issues, refer to the Cypress documentation: https://docs.cypress.io/.

 ### Data Flow Tests